ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 These are the meanings:

-- **Hard**: Press this button if you couldn't remember the verse or you made a mistake while quoting it.
-For old verses, this will reset the due date so that you'll begin reviewing the verse daily again, including again today.
-For new verses, it schedules the verse so that you'll practice it again in a few minutes, even if there are a total of 20 verses due that day.
+- **Hard**: Press this button if you couldn't remember the verse or if you made a mistake while quoting it.
+For old verses, this will reset the due date so that you'll begin reviewing the verse daily again.
+For new verses, it schedules the verse so that you'll practice it again in a few minutes.
 - **OK**: Press this button if you quoted the verse correctly.
-For new verses, the time still says "Today" because you should review it more more time.
-If you think of the verses like a deck of flashcards, the app places the new verse at the bottom of today's deck.
-For old review cards, the time will say something like "1 day" or "2 days", etc. Every time you press OK, the interval in the number of days will increase by one.
+For new verses, the button says "Today" because you still need to review it more more time today.
+For old verses, the button will say "1 day" or "2 days", etc. Every time you review and press OK, the number of days for that verse will increase by one.
 - **Easy**: Press this button if you could quote the verse in your sleep.
-The number of days will generally be double whatever the OK button says.
+For review verses, the number of days will be double whatever the OK button says.

 Go through all three verses pressing OK for each one.
 The next time you come to Hebrews 11:01, the OK response button will look a little different: